 - Malcolm did not work for “West Indian Archie”.
-Although Malcolm “ran numbers” in Harlem for two different bosses, he was merely a client of Archie’s like everyone else.
+Although Malcolm “ran numbers” in Harlem for two different employers, he was merely a client of Archie’s like everyone else.
 When he claimed to have picked the right number, which Archie disputed, they were neither colleagues nor friends.

 - Malcolm was not arrested while rinsing his hair in the toilet.
-Although the hair incident did occur, it was actually during a trip to Michigan in the winter-time.
+Although the hair incident did occur, it was actually during a trip to Michigan in the wintertime.
 After putting the congolene (homemade hair chemicals used to create his “conk” hairstyle) in his hair, he discovered that the sink’s pipes were frozen.
 He ran to the toilet and stuck his head in, flushing repeatedly, to keep from suffering scalp burns from the lye ingredient.

 - Being arrested likely saved Malcolm’s life.
-Malcolm was arrested shortly after his affair with Sophia, who was married the entire time they were dating, was discovered by her husband, who later went to Malcolm’s apartment to kill him.
+Malcolm was arrested shortly after his affair with Sophia (who was married the entire time they were dating) was discovered by her husband, who later went to Malcolm’s apartment to kill him.
 In fact, her husband was at Malcolm’s apartment with a gun during the arrest.

 - Malcolm did not convert to Islam while in prison.
-In the movie, he met an inmate named Bain who introduced him to Muslim philosophies, thus leading to his conversion.
+In the film, he met an inmate named Bain who introduced him to Muslim philosophies, thus leading to his conversion.
 Bain’s character did not exist.
 He did, however, meet a highly respected and influential prisoner known as “Bimby” who challenged Malcolm’s identity and failure to “use his brain”.
 The people responsible for introducing, educating and convincing him to follow that path were his own brothers and sisters in Detroit and Chicago (who had all converted, some becoming ministers) via letters to prison.